If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 2. Privacy Policy

-As I mentioned earlier, your Terms and Conditions serve as a binding contract between you and your readers or customers, so you want to incorporate your Privacy Policy by reference in there as well.
+As I mentioned earlier, your Terms and Conditions serve as a binding contract between you and your readers or customers, so you want to incorporate your company’s Privacy Policy by reference in there as well.

 By the way, a proper Privacy Policy is legally required on all websites, and read this blog post to learn more about them.
+They are so important for securing your customer information and personal data.

 Your Privacy Policy also needs to be GDPR (General Data Protection Regulation) and CCPA compliant, and I go over all that in this blog post.